gracefulife/clova-developer-guide/en/Design/Design_Guideline_For_Extension.md

 ## Defining an Interaction Model {#DefineInteractionModel}

 An interaction model in Clova is a set of rules to convert the voice user request into a standardized format (JSON) to be processed in the extension.
-For example, if a custom extension is providing a pizza delivery service, a user might say "Order two boxes of pepperoni pizza."
+For example, if a custom extension is providing a pizza delivery service, a user might say "Order two pepperoni pizzas."
 The interaction model defines the rules to convert such requests into the format required for providing the service (JSON) as shown below.

 ![](/Design/Resources/Images/Extension_Design-Interaction_Model_Analysis_Diagram.png)